spencer-shadley/completed-class/16-project-2-part-2/hw/bonus-mini-hw/bonus-mini-hw.md

 - Display additional information in the TODO list, such as the creation date

-- Add a `form` which enables a user can add their own `TODO`
+- Add a `form` which enables a user to add their own `TODO`

   - Hint: The front-end will _request_ the back-end to add a new TODO.
-We already have our JavaScript and routes setup, you just need to connect them once a `form` is submitted.
+We already have our JavaScript and routes setup, you just need to connect them when a `form` is submitted.

 - Add a `checkbox` for each TODO that allows toggling the `isComplete` status